System Design

 • Search - YouTube Data API v3

-• SMTP Server - Receives incoming messages from internet
+• SMTP server - Receives incoming internet mail

 • Threading - Conversation view with replies